Roseville, Minnesota

 Roseville is a city in Ramsey County, Minnesota, United States.
-It is one of two Twin Cities suburbs that are adjacent to both Saint Paul and Minneapolis (the other is Lauderdale).
-The land comprising Falcon Heights, Lauderdale, and southern Roseville was unincorporated until Roseville incorporated in 1948 and Falcon Heights and Lauderdale incorporated in 1949.
+It is one of two Twin Cities suburbs that are bordered directly by both Saint Paul and Minneapolis (Lauderdale being the other suburb).
 The population was 36,254 at the 2020 census.

 History

 Roseville's land was originally settled by the Dakota and Ojibwe peoples.
 The first white settlers came in 1843, and the Native Americans left the area by 1862.
 Rose Township was established in 1858; it was named after one of the first settlers, Isaac Rose.
 The township included the areas now known as Roseville, Lauderdale, and Falcon Heights, as well as parts of present-day Saint Paul and Minneapolis.
-The area saw rapid growth through the 1930s and 1940s, and Roseville incorporated as a village in 1948 to accommodate it.
-Falcon Heights and Lauderdale soon followed suit, and Rose Township ceased to exist.
-The first Roseville Police Chief was Ray Goneau and he held that position until 1977.
+When it was first organized, Rose Township's western boundary was what is now Stinson Boulevard in Minneapolis, and its southern boundary was what is now Marshall Avenue until Dale Street, where it turned north until University Avenue (then called Minnehaha Avenue), where it turned east until it met Rice Street.
+Continued expansion by Saint Paul and county boundary adjustments with Hennepin County reduced its size over time.